JunhaJeon/JunhaJeon/README.md

 # 👋 Hi, I'm Junha Jeon

-🎓 I'm a third-year Computer Science student at Carleton University (Honours, Algorithms Stream) with a minor in Business.
+🎓 I'm a third-year Computer Science student at Carleton University (Honours, Software Engineering Stream) with a minor in Business(Information System).
 💻 I enjoy solving problems through software — especially in backend systems, and interactive web apps.
 📌 Available for a 4 or 8-month co-op starting September 2025.